cx18121/search-api-benchmark/README.md

 - **Track 1** (`npm run eval`) — per-result pointwise eval.
 Each retrieved result is scored on whether it's about the target company, contains an actual recent development, and comes from a reputable source.
 - **Track 2** (`npm run eval:agent`) — A research agent runs a multi step loop using the search API as a tool, produces a structured brief (recent launches, leadership changes, strategic shifts, 3–5 outreach hooks), and the brief is scored.
 This is how I actually use the search API for Sparrow.

-Each Track 2 run is scored through three independent lenses:
+Each Track 2 run is scored through three independent parameters:

-1. **Pointwise judge** — explicit rubric using Claude Sonnet 4.6 as the judge, scores each brief from 1–5.
+1. **Pointwise judge** with explicit rubric using Claude Sonnet 4.6 as the judge, scores each brief from 0-5
-2. **Pairwise judge** — compares Exa-fed and Tavily-fed briefs side-by-side, run twice with order swapped; only consistent verdicts count.
+2. **Pairwise judge** compares Exa and Tavily produced briefs side-by-side, run twice with order swapped, only consistent verdicts count.
-3. **Objective metrics** — no judge involved: distinct domains, primary-source rate, median age of dated content, tokens per usable hook.
+3. **Objective metrics** with no judge: distinct domains, primary-source rate, median age of dated content, tokens per usable hook.

 ## Results